The short answer:

 - The simplest option is to group-off, then solo-on only that prop (or a few props if needed), it should return to the mode/adjustment it was in.

-- To keep other props running for reference, temporarily change the group color of the prop/s you plan to edit.
+- To keep other props running for reference, ungroup the light you want to edit (solo-on and adjust grouping to red)

 - if there is a duplicate in the middle of your favorites, navigate to that mode and delete it